-§ 260.10 Non-Toxic Claims.
+§ 260.10 Non-toxic claims.

-- (a) It is deceptive to misrepresent, directly or by implication, that a product, package, or service is non-toxic.
-Non-toxic claims should be clearly and prominently qualified to the extent necessary to avoid deception. - (b) A non-toxic claim likely conveys that a product, package, or service is non-toxic both for humans and for the environment generally.
+(a) It is deceptive to misrepresent, directly or by implication, that a product, package, or service is nontoxic.
+Non-toxic claims should be clearly and prominently qualified to the extent necessary to avoid deception.

+(b) A non-toxic claim likely conveys that a product, package, or service is non-toxic both for humans and for the environment generally.
 Therefore, marketers making non-toxic claims should have competent and reliable scientific evidence that the product, package, or service is non-toxic for humans and for the environment or should clearly and prominently qualify their claims to avoid deception.

-Example 1: A marketer advertises a cleaning product as "essentially non-toxic" and "practically non-toxic."
+Example: A marketer advertises a cleaning product as "essentially non-toxic" and "practically non-toxic."
 The advertisement likely conveys that the product does not pose any risk to humans or the environment, including household pets.
-If the cleaning product poses no risk to humans but is toxic to the environment, the claims would be deceptive.
+If the cleaning product poses no risk to humans but is toxic defined according to the product area concerned.
+What constitutes a trace amount or background level depends on the substance at issue, and requires a case-by-case analysis.

+to the environment, the claims would be deceptive.

-§ 260.11 Ozone-Safe and Ozone-Friendly Claims.
+§ 260.11 Ozone-safe and ozone-friendly claims.